Introducing the First Ever Chess-Themed Strategy Fun Music Album: Queen’s Gambit

 Available on – Spotify/Apple/You Tube etc

-Loose Bee Music - With over 70 Million Chess Players in the US (YouGov Survey 2012 - 15% of US Citizens play chess), we announce the release of a groundbreaking easy listening music album that combines the strategic depth of chess with the relaxing effects of easy listening music.
+Loose Bee Music - With over 600 Million Chess Players Globally which includes 12% of UK citizens playing at least one game of chess a year - (YouGov Survey 2012 - 12% of UK Citizens play chess), we announce the release of a groundbreaking easy listening music album that combines the strategic depth of chess with the relaxing effects of easy listening music.
 The album of 14 songs is designed to help listeners relax while simultaneously learning and improving their chess skills.

 Queen’s Gambit is a unique “First” Chess-Themed Strategy Fun Music Album, aptly named after one of the tunes.
 This innovative album is perfect for various settings such as commuting, chilling, traveling, or working, where music is allowed.
 Regular listening may help improve the listener's chess game by cementing key concepts into muscle memory while enjoying soothing and engaging tunes.